Thomas J Price: Reaching Out

-The statue is 9 ft tall and weighs 420 kilograms.
+Reaching Out is 9 ft tall and weighs 420 kilograms.
 "I want this sculpture to be an opportunity for people to connect emotionally with an image of someone they might not have noticed before," Price said.

 The sculpture was on Three Mills Green near Stratford, east London.
 This was the first statue in the UK of a black woman by a black artist.
 The Guardian reported that there are only two other statues of black women in the UK.

 Price wrote in TIME about the legacy of colonial monuments and the removal of the statue of Edward Colston.
-Within the article, Price noted "White artists are putting themselves forward to create replacement sculptures of slave owners with no sense of irony.
+Within the article, he said, "White artists are putting themselves forward to create replacement sculptures of slave owners with no sense of irony.
 That's a saviour complex, and that exemplifies what is wrong, when even the solution doesn't involve the Black experience."